googleads/publisher-ads-lighthouse-plugin/lighthouse-plugin-publisher-ads/README.md

 In order to help us improve please [file an issue](https://github.com/googleads/publisher-ads-lighthouse-plugin/issues) to let us know of any issues or suggestions you may have.

-:warning: | Publisher Ads Audits for Lighthouse audit results are not an indication of compliance or non-compliance with any [Google Publisher Policies](https://support.google.com/publisherpolicies/answer/10502938).
+:warning: | Publisher Ads Audits for Lighthouse audit results aren't an indication of compliance or non-compliance with any [Google Publisher Policies](https://support.google.com/publisherpolicies/answer/10502938).
 :---: | :---

 ## Web App